kohlhofer/Crossings/chapters/chapter-06.md

 # Chapter 6: My Chair

 The house sags at the edge of town, porch littered with bottles and broken chairs.
 The paint is gone, leaving weathered wood gray and worn.
 A sign hangs crooked by the door, letters too faded to read.
 He doesn't mean to go in.
-The cold drives him toward the light spilling from the windows, toward the sound of voices and the promise of warmth.
-Wind cuts through his thin jacket, carrying the bite of winter and the scent of wood smoke from distant chimneys.

 Eli is ahead, hands in her pockets, shoulders hunched against the wind.
 She moves with purpose, her steps quick on the broken porch boards.
 She glances back once, waits at the door.
-He follows, not thinking, just moving out of the cold.
+He follows, not thinking.

 Inside, the air is thick with sweat and cheap spirits.
 The smell hits him first—stale beer, unwashed bodies, smoke from cigarettes rolled too thin.
 Floorboards creak under his weight, sticky with spilled drinks.
 A single bulb hangs from the ceiling, casting harsh shadows that make faces hard to read.